Fired No More!

 Breaking the Job-Loss Cycle

 I was determined to find the right job, and keep it, but how?
 I asked the advice of a friend who is a research psychologist.
-She directed me to an attention deficit hyperactivity disorder (ADD/ADHD) specialist.
+She directed me to an ADHD specialist.

 The specialist was thorough.
 I had four sessions of testing and interviews over two weeks, and I underwent a complete physical, as well as eye and hearing exams.
 He interviewed my wife and two friends by phone.
-Finally, he diagnosed my problem as ADD/ADHD, complicated by depression.
+Finally, he diagnosed my problem as ADHD, complicated by a mood disorder.
 He referred me to a psychiatrist for treatment.

 The trial-and-error search for the right combination of meds was a grind.
 Roughly every other week, I visited the psychiatrist for talk therapy and to get prescriptions for different drugs and dosages.
 I took each new set of pills and reported how I felt, though I didn’t yet know how I was supposed to feel.